-At Spaldwick Community Primary School, we understand that a common and consistent use of language around behaviour is essential in creating clear boundaries to learn how to behave.
+At Spaldwick Primary School, we understand that a common and consistent use of language around behaviour is essential in creating clear boundaries to learn how to behave.
 Conversations should follow a script and behaviours should be discussed as the behaviours they are, and not be personal to the child.
 Conversations around behaviour should be conducted, in the first instance, by the staff member taking the class/group.
-Incidents are logged on a behaviour log and passed to the Headteacher at the end of each week.
+Incidents are logged on Arbor so they can be monitored by the Headteacher.